Kiefner and Associates, Inc.

 It is important to understand the significance of this threat in the broader context of other pipeline threats.
 A useful way to evaluate this is to examine the relative number of incidents caused by this threat relative to other known interacting threats.

-External and internal corrosion interacting with a longitudinal defective pipe seam (DPS) accounted for less than 10% of the incidents caused by threat interactions (Figure 2) and less than 1% of the total incidents evaluated.
-Most of the incidents caused by SSWC involved external corrosion (less than 6% of interacting threat incidents) compared to less than 2% involving internal corrosion.
-This suggests that implementing effective external corrosion control would significantly reduce the threat from SSWC.
-On account of the PHMSA incident data alone, it appears that SSWC is probably not a significant threat of concern.
-However, relying on these incident data alone in determining the significance of SSWC may not fully represent the broader risk posed by this threat.
-It should be noted that SSWC is a time-dependent threat, as such the potential risk of failure from this threat increases overtime where the pipeline is experiencing degradation due to this threat.
-Secondly, the presence of SSWC creates weaknesses in the pipe that render it susceptible to failure from other threats such as third party and incorrect operation, to name a couple.
-Considering that around 80% of the more than 2.5 million miles of pipelines currently installed in the Unites States were installed prior to 1970, it is prudent for operators to address this threat as well as other interacting threats in their Integrity Management Plan (IMP).
-The apparent low number of incidents from SSWC may be due in the most part to protection offered by coating and cathodic protection (CP) against corrosion.
-Industry experience has shown that some of the older pipelines may not be coated which, if there is disruption to CP, may expose these lines to this threat.
-Early coating types installed on vintage lines such as tape and asphalt enamel coating may disbond overtime, and in addition to their CP shielding behavior once disbonded, would render pipes vulnerable to SSWC threat even if the potential readings from existing CP system appear to meet the criteria stipulated by the National Association of Corrosion Engineers (NACE) and regulatory guidelines for adequate CP.
+As such, the potential risk of failure from this threat increases over time, and the pipeline is experiencing degradation due to this threat.
+Also, the presence of SSWC creates weaknesses in the pipe that render it susceptible to failure from other threats, such as third parties and incorrect operation, to name a few.
+Considering that around 80% of the more than 2.5 million miles of pipelines currently installed in the United States were installed prior to 1970, it is prudent for operators to address this threat as well as other interacting threats in their Integrity Management Plan (IMP).
+The apparent low number of incidents from SSWC may be due mostly to the protection offered by coating and cathodic protection (CP) against corrosion.
+Industry experience has shown that some of the older pipelines may not be coated, exposing these lines to this threat if CP is disrupted.
+Early coating types installed on vintage lines, such as tape and asphalt enamel coating, may disbond over time.
+In addition, their CP shielding behavior, once disbonded, would render pipes vulnerable to SSWC threat even if the potential readings from the existing CP system appear to meet the criteria stipulated by the National Association of Corrosion Engineers (NACE) and regulatory guidelines for adequate CP.

 Integrity Implications of SSWC